luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 input = BAM files.

-VAST-tools output = any splicing changes OVER TIME. i.e not just retained introns Focus is how splicing patterns changed over time (Day 0; Day 7; Day 14 & Day 21) in the CTRL & VCP groups.
-Rather than directly compare splicing differences at each stage between CTRL & VCP, I compared the groups of genes at each stage which were exhibiting changes in splicing over time in control group versus VCP group.
-Most changes in IR in CTRL occurred at day 14 whilst in VCP groups the same events were occurring at day 7, premature IR/splicing in VCP mutants.
-DO you understand the mindset of the analysis?
 Now regarding the selection of the events, first I required that the gene where the event is occurring is expressed.
 The I required that this event exhibit a change (again over time) of at least 10%.
 Finally I inspected visually all selected IR events occurring at NPC stage in VCP mutant and at pMN stage in CTRL to end up with the list of 167 events to get a high confidence list.

 In order to then get a simple value of IR across diverse data-sets I then wrote the custom code that computed the ration between coverage of the intron versus average coverage of the neighbouring exons.